magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 But don't worry!
 We're not going to use the `lein`/`cljsbuild` pair of build tools to make `valip` compliant with Reader Conditionals extension.
-We're going to use `boot` for `valip` as we already did for any previous tutorial of the series.
+We'll continue to use `boot` as we already did for any previous tutorial of the series.

 ## Execution (Part I)